Hope you all had a great Christmas, we certainly did, spent a few days with family in London.

 These days we have to consider very seriously the security in our home and even our garden.
 I have known of people having their bedding plants dug up, must be for selling on, as I am unable to imagine anyone getting pleasure from plants which were stolen from someone’s garden.

-Remember in days gone by when you would see dykes with broken glass cemented in to the top, fairly spoiled our fun when we were kids and wanted access to somewhere where we knew that we should not be.
-Well we are not allowed to do this now, mores the pity.
+Remember in days gone by when you would see walls with broken glass cemented into the top, fairly spoiled our fun when we were kids and wanted access to somewhere where we knew that we should not be.
+Well, we are not allowed to do this now, mores the pity.
 Mind you some shrubs are so thorny and impenetrable it is worth considering this as a barrier.

-Here are two of them that would do the job more than adequately.(Berberis Thunbergii Atropurpurea.)
+Here are two of them that would do the job more than adequately.(Berberis Ottawensis Superba.)
 A deciduous shrub with dark red/purple foliage growing to around 8ft tall, very ornamental in appearance.
 This one has sharp spines on the stems, which makes it impenetrable even when the leaves come off in winter.
 A dwarf variety is available, so make sure you do not choose this.
-Fully hardy, grows in any reasonable well drained soil, sun or partial shade.
+Fully hardy grows in any reasonable well-drained soil, sun or partial shade.
 Powdery mildew can be troublesome some years, however permanent damage does not occur due to this.
 A row of these planted a few feet apart would help secure your property.